 Miami in a weekend

 Once you’re checked into your hotel at South Beach, get oriented with the area straight up by partaking in a delicious food and architecture tour on foot.
 This will give you a feel for the history and highlights of South Beach and will give you some restaurant ideas for the remainder of your stay.
 We took Miami Food Tours’ SoBe Tour de Forks – believe me, you won’t leave hungry.
 Tours are 11:00 am and 4:30 pm daily, so whether you arrive early Friday afternoon or Saturday morning, there’s a tour waiting for you.

 Mine those South Beach architectural gems some more with a tour from the Miami Design Preservation League (MDPL).
 For a preview of the gorgeous, pastel art deco buildings see my post: Sorbet SoBe.
 You can take a guide-led tour or rent an audio guide to enjoy at your leisure.

 Spend the late afternoon relaxing on the beach or hit up a local bar for happy hour.

 When you start feeling the niggles of an empty stomach, its time to head south to Little Havana.
-Following the Cuban Revolution of 1950s, many Cubans fled to Miami.
-This part of the city, once a Jewish neighbourhood, became the favoured sport for working class exiles.
+Following the Cuban Revolution of the 1950s, many Cubans fled to Miami.
+This part of the city, once a Jewish neighbourhood, became the favoured sport for working-class exiles.
 See the old men playing dominoes in Maximo Gomez Park, check out the Little Havana Paseo de las Estrellas (Walk of the Stars) and the historic Tower Theatre.
 Wander Calle Ocho (8th Street) for Cuban coffee and food.
-When you are thoroughly refueled, head for the airport.
+When you are thoroughly refuelled, head for the airport.

 Did you find this 2-day Miami itinerary useful?
 Tell us about it in the comments below.